-- More than 90% of New Zealand's seabed has never been touched by trawlers, while 30% is protected by law from trawling.
+- More than 90 percent of New Zealand's seabed has never been touched by trawlers.

-- New Zealand's benthic protection area network is one of the world's largest marine conservation areas, covering an area four times the country's landmass.
+- New Zealand's benthic protection area (BPA) network and seamount closures cover an area 4.6 times larger than the country's landmass.
+It is one of the largest marine conservation areas in the world.